SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions.md

 **Attention:** as we have chosen a  **`pattern`** that takes into consideration the alphabetical arrangement of the letters, and cycles are run appropriately, the algorithm will generate the works in alphabetical order and there is no need for additional sorting before printing the output.

-#### Removing Repetitive Letters
+#### Removing repetitive letters

 Once we have the finished string, we have to remove all the repeating symbols.
-We will do this by adding **the letters from left to right in a new string and each time before adding a letter, we will check if it already exists** – if it does, we will skip it and if it doesn't, we will add it.
+We will do this by adding **the letters from left to right in a new string, and each time before adding a letter, we will check if it already exists** – if it does, we will skip it, and if it doesn't, we will add it.
 To begin with, we will add the first letter to the starting string.

 ![](assets/chapter-9-1-images/03.Five-special-letters-05.png)

 Then we will do the same with the other 4, checking each time with the following condition and the **`.indexOf(…)`** method.
-This can be done with a loop by **`fullWord`** (leaving it to the reader for exercise), and it can be done lazily by copy-paste.
+We can use a loop by **`fullWord`** (leaving it to the reader for exercise), and it can be done lazily by copy-paste.

 ![](assets/chapter-9-1-images/03.Five-special-letters-06.png)

-The **`.indexOf(…)`** method returns **the index of the particular element if it is found or `-1` if the item is not found**.
-Therefore, every time we get **`-1`**, it means that we still do not have this letter in the new string with unique letters and we can add it, and if we get a value other than **`-1`**, this will mean we already have the letter and we'll not add it.
+The **`.indexOf(…)`** method returns **the index of the particular element if it is found, or `-1` if the item is not found**.
+Therefore, every time we get **`-1`**, it means that we still do not have this letter in the new string with unique letters and we can add it, and if we get a value other than **`-1`**, this will mean we already have the letter, and we'll not add it.

 #### Calculating Weight